Pony.ai's IaC practice with Terraform

 Solutions

-To solve this, the team introduced Jsonnet, an open-source data templating language, to generate the Terraform JSON files.
-This allowed them to abstract away repetitive boilerplate and create reusable modules by building a library of utility functions.
-For example, they created a generateEcs function:
+To solve these problems, the team introduced Jsonnet—an open-source data templating language—to generate the Terraform JSON files.
+Jsonnet lets them abstract repetitive boilerplate into a reusable library of utility functions.
+For example, they built a generateEcs function that encapsulates all the default ECS parameters:

 generateEcs(instance_name,